-However, what’s most confusing is that after celebrating the first bloat with such extravaganza, why does it become embarrassing issue later?
+However, what's most confusing is that after celebrating the first bloat with such extravaganza, why does it become an embarrassing issue later?
 Only because periods are a monthly affair or are there something else?

-A survey by Flexx, a company that makes disposable tampon replacements discs, found that 73 per cent women across the world hide their periods from others and 68 per cent are afraid to talk about it with men.
+A survey by Flexx, a company that makes disposable tampon replacements discs, found that 73 per cent of women across the world hide their periods from others and 68 per cent are afraid to talk about it with men.

 In her book, Women's Bodies, Women's Wisdom, Dr Christiane Northup says, "Nothing in our society- with the exception of violence and fear- has been more effective in keeping women in their place than the degradation of the menstrual cycle."

 The period shame struggle is real; a girl can't ask her mother regarding menstruation in front of her father.